Gender Queer Literature is a free online and living resource for contemporary genderqueer perspectives.

-This Journal calls for more conscious representation of a marginalised community who have been–and continue to be– excluded from the literary canon.
+This website calls for a more conscious representation of a marginalised community who have been–and continue to be– excluded from the literary canon.
 Suzanne Pharr (1997) stated “The best controlling tactic at puberty is to be treated as an outsider, to be ostracised at a time when it feels most vital to be accepted.”

 With this in mind, GQL will share thesis, articles, and abstracts connected to our topic of non-conforming gendered narratives.

 Publish with us.
-Authors will enjoy:
+Reach out.

 On the Craft of Writing outside of the Gender Binary

 GQL asks how do we use gendered language and gender-markers to write androgynous narratives?
 How are authentic gender-queer experiences represented in contemporary English literature and by whom?
 We share workshop and classes here for you to understand how to represent a marginalised community, including Queer Flash, Creating Queer Characters, Gender Neutral Names, and Gendered Language.
 As taught at Arizona State University, VCFA, and the Constellation Writers Hub across the States and online.

 The Art of Gender Queer Storytelling

 A Webinar Presentation on how to create authentic non-binary narratives.